 A special public display of solo and formation flying today (Sunday) climaxed the two-week World Aerobatic Championships at Hullavington Airfield in Wiltshire, England.

-A special public display of solo and formation flying today (Sunday) climaxed the two-week World Aerobatic Championships at Hullavington Airfield in Wiltshire, England.
+Background: A special public display of solo and formation flying today (Sunday) climaxed the two-week World Aerobatic Championships at Hullavington Airfield in Wiltshire, England.
 It was the first time the Championships--the sixth World series--had been held in Britain.

 Despite a low cloud ceiling and a guesting 30-knot wind a crowd of several thousand spectators watched a programme of superb aerobatics in cold and sometimes wet conditions.